jkanye/AP2/docs/specification.md

 Some salient points of the flow diagram:

-- Step 4: The user may need to provide a shipping address or the Shopping Agent may already have it based on the user's preferences/settings.
+- Step 5: The user may need to provide a shipping address or the Shopping Agent may already have it based on the user's preferences/settings.
 This is to ensure the price in the cart is final.
 All selections that may alter a cart price must be completed prior to the CartMandate being able to be created.
-- Step 6: The cart mandate is first signed by the merchant entity (not an Agent) to guarantee they will fulfill the order based on the SKU, price and shipping information.
+- Step 10: The cart mandate is first signed by the merchant entity (not an Agent) to guarantee they will fulfill the order based on the SKU, price and shipping information.
 This ensures that the user sees a cart (in step 12) which the merchant has confirmed to fulfill.
-- Step 10: Payment Options may be received from a Credentials Provider or may be supplied by the merchant directly in case they already stored payment method information.
+- Step 13: Payment Options may be received from a Credentials Provider or may be supplied by the merchant directly in case they already stored payment method information.
+- Step 21: This is the load bearing step where the user verifies everything and proceeds to make a purchase.
-- Step 13: The user may be required to step up their payment method through a security/tokenization flow if the payment network has specific security/tokenization requirements for AI Agent transactions.
+- Step 23: The user may be required to step up their payment method through a security/tokenization flow if the payment network has specific security/tokenization requirements for AI Agent transactions.
-- Step 14: The PaymentMandate contains information that can be appended to the existing transaction authorization packet which will provide visibility to PSP/Networks/Issuers that the transaction had AI Agent involvement and its modality (Human Present or Human Not Present).
+- Step 24: The PaymentMandate contains information that can be appended to the existing transaction authorization packet which will provide visibility to PSP/Networks/Issuers that the transaction had AI Agent involvement and its modality (Human Present or Human Not Present).
     - Note that this is distinct from the “Cart Mandate” which contains all the information which a merchant requires to fulfill the order.
-- Step 15: This is the load bearing step where the user verifies everything and proceed to make a purchase
-- Step 21: While not shown in the diagram we expect the PSP to send the transaction authorization message (along with the PaymentMandate) to supporting networks/issuers, allowing these parties to reason over the transactions and make a decision (approve/deny/challenge).
+- Step 28: While not shown in the diagram we expect the PSP to send the transaction authorization message (along with the PaymentMandate) to supporting networks/issuers, allowing these parties to reason over the transactions and make a decision (approve/deny/challenge).